China–New Zealand relations: People's Republic of China, 1971–present

 Following the 1975 general election, the Third National Government abandoned National's support for the "Two Chinas policy" and expanded upon its Labour predecessors' diplomatic and trade relations with the PRC.
 In April–May 1976, Robert Muldoon became the first New Zealand Prime Minister to visit China.
 He visited Beijing and met with Premier Hua Guofeng and Mao, being one of the last foreign leaders to meet the chairman before he passed in July.
 Muldoon's visit served to strengthen diplomatic and trading ties between the two countries, and to reassure the New Zealand public that China did not pose a threat to New Zealand.

-Since the end of the Cold War, bilateral relations between New Zealand and China have grown particularly in the areas of trade, education, tourism, climate change, and public sector co-operation.
-Bilateral relations has been characterised by trade and economic co-operation.
+Since the end of the Cold War, bilateral relations between New Zealand and China have grown, particularly in the areas of trade, education, tourism, climate change, and public sector co-operation.
+Bilateral relations have been characterised by trade and economic co-operation.
 In August 1997, New Zealand became the first Western country to support China's accession to the World Trade Organization by concluding a bilateral agreement.
 In April 2004, New Zealand became the first country to recognise China as a market economy during a second round of trade negotiations.
-In November 2004, New Zealand and China launched negotiations towards a free trade agreement in November 2004, with an agreement being signed in April 2008.
-In November 2016, both countries entered into negotiations to upgrade their free trade agreement.
+In November 2004, New Zealand and China launched negotiations towards a free trade agreement in November 2004, with the agreement being signed in April 2008.
+In November 2016, the two countries entered into negotiations to upgrade their free trade agreement.

+In the mid-2020s, New Zealand began to increase defence spending and capabilities, which was recognised by observers to be driven by China's rapid military build-up and growing military exercises in the region.
+In November 2025 HMNZS Aotearoa transited the Taiwan Strait, with China objecting.